Lucky Charms Bars

-What is it about the sweet burst of squeaky Lucky Charms Marshmallows?
+What is it about the squeaky sweet burst biting into Lucky Charms Marshmallows?
 They take me back to childhood, my mom never bought them, but my grandparents kept them on hand just for us!

 - Lickity Split | By the time you finish browning your butter, these come together in minutes.